-The video praises Sheikh Dost Mohammad, the Taliban shadow governor for Nuristan province, and shows a convoy and later a group of men being showered with flower petals, although Sheikh Dost Mohammad cannot be clearly seen in the footage.
+The video praises Sheikh Dost mohammed, the Taliban shadow governor for Nuristan province, and shows a convoy and later a group of men being showered with flower petals, although Sheikh Dost mohammed cannot be clearly seen in the footage.
 Interestingly, the video features sermons given by two suspected Taliban shadow officials for Nuristan, Maluvi Gul Mohammad, and Maluvi Noor Mohammad (Kashif ) Nuristani.

 Maluvi Gul Mohammad was a senior Taliban judge who operated in both Nuristan and Kunar provinces.
 He was reportedly arrested along with three Pakistani nationals during an Afghan security operation near Katinwa, which is located outside Nuristan’s provincial capital of Parun, in early September of this year.

 Maluvi Noor Mohammad, a Taliban financial chief, was possibly arrested during the same operation.
 Pajhwok Afghan News inferred that both Noor Mohammad and Gul Mohammad were “former” Taliban officials.